 A volume represents a location where containers can access and store information.
 For the application, the volume appears as part of the local filesystem.
 But volumes may be backed by local storage, Ceph, Gluster, Elastic Block Storage, and a number of other storage backends.

 Phippy loved life aboard Captain Kube’s ship and she enjoyed the company of her new friends (every replicated pod of Goldie was equally delightful).
 But as she thought back to her days on the scary hosted provider, she began to wonder if perhaps she could also have a little privacy.

 “It sounds like what you need,” said Captain Kube, “is a namespace.”

 A namespace functions as a grouping mechanism inside of Kubernetes.
 Services, pods, replication controllers, and volumes can easily cooperate within a namespace, but the namespace provides a degree of isolation from the other parts of the cluster.

-Together with her new friends, Phippy sailed the seas on Captain Kube’s great boat.
+Life was good aboard Captain Kube’s boat.
+Together with her new friends, Phippy sailed the seas.
 She had many grand adventures, but most importantly, Phippy had found her home.